agrafix/highjson/README.md

  **WARNING: Work in progress!**

-Low boilerplate, easy to use and very fast Haskell JSON serialisation and parsing without the help of TemplateHaskell or Generics.
-Fast parsing is achieved by trying to avoid intermediate data structures and c string decoding, fast serialisation is powered by [buffer-builder](https://github.com/chadaustin/buffer-builder/).
+Low boilerplate, easy to use and very fast Haskell JSON serialisation and parsing without the help of TemplateHaskell or Generics built on top of [aeson](http://hackage.haskell.org/package/aeson).

 ## Usage